khaedzi/prep-work-class-301/Read: 01 - SMACSS.md

 ### Clearing the Float
 * Float’s sister property is clear.
 An element that has the clear property set on it will not move up adjacent to the float like the float desires, but will move itself down past the float.
 Again an illustration probably does more good than words do.
 #### The ::before and ::after pseudo-elements in CSS allows you to insert content onto a page without it needing to be in the HTML.
-While the end result is not actually in the DOM, it appears on the page as if it is, and would essentially be like this:
+While the end result is not actually in the DOM, it appears on the page as if it is, and would essentially be like this.

+# Grid Layout
+* The CSS Grid Layout Module offers a grid-based layout system, with rows and columns, making it easier to design web pages without having to use floats and positioning.

+# What is the SMACSS?
+SMACSS (pronounced “smacks”) is more style guide than rigid framework.
+There is no library within here for you to download or install.
+There is no git repository for you to clone.
+SMACSS is a way to examine your design process and as a way to fit those rigid frameworks into a flexible thought process.
+It is an attempt to document a consistent approach to site development when using CSS.
+And really, who isn’t building a site with CSS these days.